 Consider the following: from a strictly numerical standpoint, there is technically no difference between 200 calories of candy and 200 calories of Granny Smith apples with almond butter.
 However, those two snacks’ drastically different nutritional profiles have drastically different effects on our health.

 The apples offer health-promoting vitamins, minerals, and phytonutrients along with fiber, which helps lower heart disease and type 2 diabetes risk.
 The candy, meanwhile, is a perfect example of “empty calories” and offers a generous amount of added sugar, which can increase blood pressure and triglycerides while negatively impacting protective HDL cholesterol.
-Additionally, the health benefits of monounsaturated fats in almonds have been well documented, as have the terrible cardiovascular effects of partially hydrogenated oils (artificial “trans fats”, found in some candies).
+Additionally, the health benefits of monounsaturated fats in almonds have been

 A growing body of evidence also makes the increasingly compelling argument that fitness level needs to be taken into account: